ymani2435/Exploratory_Data_Analysis/README.md

 This is repository for the Coursera Course "Exploratory Data Analysis".

-To run this script, please do the following:
+To run this script, please perform the following steps:
 * Create a local folder (e.g C:/Course Project 1)
 * Download the scripts (plot1.R, plot2.R, plot3.R, plot4.R) to a local directory
 * Download the data from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip